Storm Miller

 Areas to Improve

-• Coverage Technique and Experience: While a capable athlete, Miller's primary strengths are currently geared towards playing in the box and rushing the passer.
-He will need to refine his pass coverage skills, including his footwork in drops, hip fluidity, and route recognition to become a true three-down linebacker at the SEC level.
+• Coverage Technique: While a capable athlete in space, he will need to refine his pass coverage fundamentals, including footwork, hip fluidity in transitions, and route recognition to become a true three-down linebacker at the highest level of college football.

 College Projection